 This file stores configuration settings for Discoverer.
-The table below shows the setting in configuration.xml.
+The table below shows the settings in configuration.xml.

-Note: Do not edit this file manually.
-Use the Discoverer Services Configuration page in Application Server Control to configure settings in this file.
+Note: Do not edit this file manually unless you are following instructions in this guide.
+You typically use the Discoverer Services Configuration page in Application Server Control to configure settings in this file.